Hildorien/TemporalGeneralizedRules/README.md

 pip install TemporalGeneralizedRules

 The algorithms are:
-- vertical_apriori
+- Apriori
-- vertical_cumulate
+- Cumulate
-- htar
+- HTAR
-- htgar
+- HTGAR

 These algorithms use a transactional dataset that is transformed to a vertical format for optimization.
 Dataset MUST follow the following format: